RicoJia/ricojia.github.io/_posts/2025/2025-3-4-3d-slam-lidar-odometry.markdown

     2. We need keyframes which allows us to selectively add ponitclouds
 - NDT3D_inc needs an LRU cache: `std::list<data>`, `unordered_map<itr>`.
 We don't need to generate grid cell

+In general, ICP is more accurate than NDT (incremental & vanilla).

 ## Indirect Lidar Odometry

 Indirect Lidar Odomety is to select "feature points" that can be used for matching.
 There are 2 types: **planar** and **edge feature** points.
 This was inspired by LOAM (lidar-odometry-and-mapping), and is adopted by subsequent versions (LeGO-LOAM, ALOAM, FLOAM).
 Indirect Lidar Odometry is the foundation of LIO as well.
 Common features include: PFH, FPFH, machine-learned-features.
 Point Cloud Features can be used for database indexing, comparison, compression.